The Bose Sport Open Earbuds are unlike any other — and mostly great

 If you’re looking for a pair of earbuds that can last a full day on the trails, the Sport Open Earbuds deliver and then some.
 Bose’s buds are rated to endure eight hours on a single charge, but we were able to eke out around nine hours of continuous music playback at about 70% volume.
 That matches what we got out of the Powerbeats Pro, and runs circles around the AirPods Pro (which will get you up to five hours).

 It’s a good thing the Sport Open Earbuds last so long, because they don’t offer the best charging options.
-Instead of offering a charging case like most wireless earbuds, the Sport Open charge via a stationary charging base, and include a separate, non-powered carrying case for your pocket.
-This makes the process of charging the Sport Open slightly annoying, and means that you can’t juice them up while you’re on the road.
-There is a slight benefit here — the Sport Open’s carrying case is much slimmer than the Powerbeats Pro charging case — but we would have preferred an option to keep charging the buds while on the move.
+Instead of offering a charging case like most wireless earbuds, the Sport Open charge via a stationary charging base and include a separate, nonpowered carrying case for your pocket.
+This makes the process of charging the Sport Open Earbuds slightly annoying, and means that you can’t juice them up while you’re on the road.
+There is a slight benefit here — the Sport Open’s carrying case is much slimmer than the Powerbeats Pro charging case, but we would have preferred an option to keep charging the buds while on the move.

 The Sport Open Earbuds held up fairly well during phone calls.
 While a colleague noted that my voice sounded slightly distant and hollow, he mentioned that he was still able to hear me clearly during our 15-minute chat.